AdjustmentsUnder or over charges resulting from estimated meter readings will be reviewed when they come to the department's attention.

 Nonpayment Shut-OffShut-off for nonpayment is initiated after an account is 60 days past due.
 Shut-off will occur approximately three days after the unpaid amount is due.

 Separate Water Metering System for Residential Lawn SprinklingA City Council Resolution adopted in July 1988 allows separate water metering systems to be permitted for lawn sprinkling purposes only.
 Any City of Tecumseh property owner who wishes to have a separate water metering system installed for lawn sprinkling must comply with the following conditions:

 - The residential property owner shall re-plumb their premises to allow for metering all outside hose bibs.
 It is recommended that a certified plumber complete this work.

-- After the City of Tecumseh approves of the plumbing system, insuring that there are no cross connections, a meter with an outside reader shall be installed by the Utilities Department at the residential property owner's expense.
+- After the City of Tecumseh approves of the plumbing system, ensuring that there are no cross-connections, a meter with an outside reader shall be installed by the Utilities Department at the residential property owner's expense.
 A separate bill will be issued for lawn sprinkling usage.